popperized/swc-lesson/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-In this lesson, you will learn how to automate an experimentation workflow using [Popper][pp], a [Github Actions][gha] (GHA) workflow execution engine.
+In this lesson you will learn how to automate an experimentation workflow using [Popper][pp], a [Github Actions][gha] (GHA) workflow execution engine.
 Using the GHA workflow language allows experimenters to implement automated and portable workflows that are easy to